ghimireaacs/ghimireaacs.github.io/_posts/2025-07-24-Install-Proxmox-And-Post-Installation.md

 5. Select your USB as boot device.
 6. Now this will boot to Proxmox Installation.

+> [!TIP]
-> 💡 Boot Configuration GUI varies with motherboard manufacturer.
+> Boot Configuration GUI varies with motherboard manufacturer.
 Please look for your specific Motherboard Bios settings in the internet.

 # Installation